-As I travel around our state, I hear Louisianans talk about how devastating Obamacare has been for their families and small businesses.
-I remain committed to repealing and replacing Obamacare with a health care system that looks like it was designed on purpose.
-I want a country and a state where a mother can take her sick child to a family doctor instead of an emergency room, because they have decent, affordable health insurance from the private sector.
+As I continue to travel around our state, I hear Louisianans talk about how devastating Obamacare has been for their families and small businesses.
+I remain committed to replacing Obamacare with a health care system that looks like it was designed on purpose.
+I want a country and a state in which a mother can take her sick child to a family doctor instead of an emergency room because her family has effective, affordable health insurance from the private sector.

-This year, 56 of Louisiana’s 64 parishes are recovering from some kind of natural disaster.
-Families and businesses across our state rely on the National Flood Insurance Program for insurance protection from future floods and hurricanes.
+This year, many of Louisiana’s 64 parishes are again recovering from some kind of natural disaster.
+Families and businesses across our state rely on the National Flood Insurance Program (NFIP) for insurance protection from future floods and hurricanes.
 But the NFIP is broken.
 A flood insurance program isn’t doing its job if it’s too expensive to afford, or if it allows bad actors to take from hardworking families struggling to get back on their feet.

-I support a balanced budget amendment to the United States Constitution, and I am committed to continue working aggressively to end waste, duplicative programs, and fraudulent or improper payments.
-Our country started out self-reliant, lightly-taxed, and debt-free: it’s time to get back to our roots.
+I support a balanced budget amendment to the U.S. Constitution, and I will continue working aggressively to end waste, duplicative programs, and fraudulent or improper payments.
+Our country started out self-reliant, lightly-taxed, and debt-free: It’s time to get back to our roots.

-I believe all life is precious and a gift from God, whether that life is 82 years, 82 seconds, or unborn.
-I want a country and a state that believes the same.
-In my time in the Senate, I have made protecting life a priority by cosponsoring several pieces of legislation that would prohibit taxpayer dollars from going to Planned Parenthood, protect born-alive survivors of attempted abortions, and defend conscience protections for health care providers, insurers, and business owners.
+All life is precious and a gift from God, whether that life is 82 years old, 82 seconds old, or unborn.
+In my time in the Senate, I have made protecting life a priority by cosponsoring several pieces of legislation that would prohibit taxpayer dollars from going to Planned Parenthood; protect born-alive survivors of attempted abortions; and defend conscience protections for health care providers, insurers, and business owners.